fourstix/GFX-1802-Library/README.md

 Introduction
 ------------
-This repository contains 1802 Assembler code for a core graphics library based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.
+This repository contains 1802 Assembler code for a common graphics library based on Adafruit's [Adafruit_GFX-Library](https://github.com/adafruit/Adafruit-GFX-Library) written by Ladyada Limor Fried.

 Assembler and Linker
 --------------------